HugoLis/hugolis.github.io/about.md

 permalink: /about/
 ---

-My name is Hugo Lispector, and I am an iOS developer, game designer, photographer and Computer Engineering student in Recife, Brazil.
-I am deeply passionate about technology, design, and creating products that improve people's lives.
+Hi, my name is Hugo Lispector.
+I am an app developer, game designer, photographer and Computer Engineering student from Recife, Brazil.
+I am deeply passionate about technology and design, as well as creating products that improve people's lives.

 <br />
 ## Education